Lies, lies, and lies: Liars are flourishing in today’s world.

 So, here I am dedicating an entire article on ‘Lie’, with an intrinsic effort to co-relate with what I personally believe and what I am serving in front of you.

-Lies are unreal practice.
+Lies are an unreal practice.

 Lying is an unrealistic way to save your life.